 In fact, throughout Canada, cooking is the leading cause of home fires and fire-related injuries.

-Before you put on your cooking apron next time, can you think of the fastest, safest way to stop a fire in the kitchen?
+Before the next time you put on your apron, can you think of the fastest, safest way to stop a fire in the kitchen?
 If not, you’ve come to the right place!

 How to put out a kitchen fire immediately